HeathersCodes/MF821/README.md

 There are some mistakes in Original Codes: Assigning all the same values to different columns in Question4 and assigning BAC returns to SPY.
 I may need to name the variables more clearly from now on......Anyway, I renew the updated version.

 HW3(Quiz 1):
 My bad. simply miss this quiz...

+HW5:
+1. I don't check the answer

 ## FYI
 ### Installations